Research

 Current Research

-CPWR’s current five-year cooperative agreement with NIOSH to continue serving as the National Construction Center through 2024 means that we welcome new and continuing university partners into our research consortium.
-It also enables multi-year research projects and programs, all designed to reduce construction worker injury, death, and disease.
+CPWR’s latest five-year cooperative agreement with NIOSH continues our service as the National Construction Center through 2029.
+It includes welcoming new and continuing university partners into our research consortium and enables multi-year research projects and programs designed to reduce construction worker injury, death, and disease.

-Five New Research Projects Aim at Preventing Suicide and Opioid-Related Deaths Among Construction Workers
+Five Research Projects Aim at Preventing Suicide and Opioid-Related Deaths Among Construction Workers

 The following pages provide short descriptions of this work, which ranges across important topics in construction worker safety and health; they also show the researchers leading the projects.